 - Black and white thinking; either/or thinking with no shades of gray.
 “I’ll either love or hate going to this party.”

 - overgeneralization; conclude something based on a single event or single piece of evidence.
-“She had straight hair.
-She must be rich.”
+“She had diamond earrings, she must be rich.”

 - jumping to conclusions; not relying on facts, but making decisions based on bad information.
 “Lisa didn’t say ‘Hi’ to me this morning.
 She doesn’t like me anymore.”